MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central.md

     <img src=".//media/image93a.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 34. Note there are other views besides the `Raw data` tab.
-Click on the `About` and `Overview` tabs to view the property values and telemetry data of the device
+Click on the `About` and `Overview` tabs to view the property values and telemetry data of the device.
+If any of the Click boards are installed, you should see the telemetry being reported from the additional sensors (e.g. SM8436_temperature, SM8436_pressure, LMIS025B_temperature, LMIS025B_pressure)

 35. Click on the `Properties` tab.
 This view allows you to change the state of the Yellow LED and update the telemetry reporting interval since these are properties that have been defined as writable by the cloud.
 The remaining LEDs are used as status indicators so they are not writable from the cloud.
 For any property changes to actually take effect, the `Save` icon must be clicked after making your selections